 I was in a StoryDam chat this past Thursday on Twitter.
 I shared a little bit on how I was struggling to write a story.
 I told my fellow writers I was losing interest in the story because I was neither thrilled with the plot nor the character.
 And this is where things got interesting.Julie Reeser, a writing friend on Twitter, asked me if there was a way to spice things up.
 If there was a curve ball I could throw at my character.
 I went back and forth with her about the issues with creating memorable characters, and ultimately, my stories.
 And ultimately, with me.
-I’m the midst of the banter, another writing friend, Patricia Lynne, gave this response:
+In the midst of the banter, another writing friend, Patricia Lynne, responded with:

 “Embrace your inner evil author.”